The following technical terms are used in Public Health data publications.

 Trend - A long-term movement or change in frequency, usually upwards or downwards.

-Many of the above technical definitions were taken from the Centers for Disease Control and Prevention’s Reproductive Health: Glossary.
+Many of the above technical definitions were taken from the Centers for Disease Control and Prevention’s Reproductive Health page.